Rulah, Jungle Goddess: Publication history

 Rulah appeared in each issue of Zoot Comics after issue #7.
 By issue #17, Zoot was retitled Rulah, Jungle Goddess.
 She also appeared in All Top Comics, alongside Dagar, the Desert Hawk, and the Blue Beetle.
 Her last appearance in her own title was issue #27 (June 1949), after which it became a romance comic renamed I Loved.
 All Top was canceled in July 1949.

 After the demise of Fox Feature Syndicate, some of Rulah's adventures were reprinted without permission by Star Comics (no relation to the Marvel Comics imprint), and I. W. Publications, under the Super Comics and Skywald Comics lines.

-The last original story featuring Rulah is "Clash of Gods", written by Enrico Teodorani and drawn by Antonio Conversano, published in 2004 by AC Comics in Femforce # 129.
+The last original story featuring Rulah published by AC Comics is "Clash of Gods", written by Enrico Teodorani and drawn by Antonio Conversano, published in 2004 in Femforce # 129.

 In 2011, Rulah was ranked 79th in Comics Buyer's Guides "100 Sexiest Women in Comics" list.